Volcano: Submarine volcanoes

 Submarine volcanoes are common features of the ocean floor.
 Volcanic activity during the Holocene Epoch has been documented at only 119 submarine volcanoes, but there may be more than one million geologically young submarine volcanoes on the ocean floor.
 In shallow water, active volcanoes disclose their presence by blasting steam and rocky debris high above the ocean's surface.
 In the deep ocean basins, the tremendous weight of the water prevents the explosive release of steam and gases; however, submarine eruptions can be detected by hydrophones and by the discoloration of water because of volcanic gases.
-Pillow lava is a common eruptive product of submarine volcanoes and is characterized by thick sequences of discontinuous pillow-shaped masses which form under water.
+Pillow lava is a common eruptive product of submarine volcanoes and is characterized by thick sequences of discontinuous pillow-shaped masses which form underwater.
 Even large submarine eruptions may not disturb the ocean surface, due to the rapid cooling effect and increased buoyancy in water (as compared to air), which often causes volcanic vents to form steep pillars on the ocean floor.
 Hydrothermal vents are common near these volcanoes, and some support peculiar ecosystems based on chemotrophs feeding on dissolved minerals.
 Over time, the formations created by submarine volcanoes may become so large that they break the ocean surface as new islands or floating pumice rafts.

 In May and June 2018, a multitude of seismic signals were detected by earthquake monitoring agencies all over the world.
 They took the form of unusual humming sounds, and some of the signals detected in November of that year had a duration of up to 20 minutes.
 An oceanographic research campaign in May 2019 showed that the previously mysterious humming noises were caused by the formation of a submarine volcano off the coast of Mayotte.

 Subglacial volcanoes

-Subglacial volcanoes develop underneath icecaps.
+Subglacial volcanoes develop underneath ice caps.
 They are made up of lava plateaus capping extensive pillow lavas and palagonite.
 These volcanoes are also called table mountains, tuyas, or (in Iceland) mobergs.
 Very good examples of this type of volcano can be seen in Iceland and in British Columbia.
 The origin of the term comes from Tuya Butte, which is one of the several tuyas in the area of the Tuya River and Tuya Range in northern British Columbia.
-Tuya Butte was the first such landform analyzed and so its name has entered the geological literature for this kind of volcanic formation.
+Tuya Butte was the first such landform analysed and so its name has entered the geological literature for this kind of volcanic formation.
 The Tuya Mountains Provincial Park was recently established to protect this unusual landscape, which lies north of Tuya Lake and south of the Jennings River near the boundary with the Yukon Territory.

+Hydrothermal features

+Hydrothermal features, for example geysers, fumaroles, mud pools, mud volcanoes, hot springs and acidic hot springs involve water as well as geothermal or magmatic activity.
+Such features are common around volcanoes and are often indicative of volcanism.